 The root canals may have been painful in the past.
 But nowadays, dentists use local anesthetics to numb patients before performing the procedure, and hence there is very minimal discomfort.
 The patient will be absolutely fine in a day or two and can go back to their daily routine.

-Call us at (303) 494-0101 or schedule an online appointment to know more about Root Canals.
+Call us at (303) 494-0101 or schedule an online appointment to learn more about our dental services.
+You may also visit Weissman Family Dental at 2551 31st St, Boulder, CO 80301.
 We'll be happy to guide you further.